colonyos/documentation/content/colonies-cli.rst

     --func helloworld \
     --prvkey 8c32cdcea68600e05df8661eb0cb6679b9ba1d62c901b2a0a55c2eecd9bbbf58

-List all registered Functions
+List all registered functions
 -----------------------------
-To list all registered Function in a Colony and get some basic statistics, type:
+To list all registered Function in a colony and get some basic statistics, type:

 .. code-block:: console